52North/WeatherRoutingTool/README.md

 If not provided the 'land_crossing_polygons' and 'seamarks' options of `CONSTRAINTS_LIST` cannot be used.

+Path for storing figures (mainly for debugging purposes):

+- `WRT_FIGURE_PATH`

+If not set or the path doesn't exist or access rights are wrong, no figures will be saved.

 ### Logging and Debugging

 All log messages are sent to stdout by default.
 In addition, info and warning logs can be saved separately to file.
-Debugging mode can be enabled (disabled by default) which sets the stream (stdout) logging level to debug and additionally saved some figures to disk if FIGURE_PATH is provided correctly.
+Debugging mode can be enabled (disabled by default) which sets the stream (stdout) logging level to debug.

 The top-level logger is named "WRT".
 Child loggers are following the scheme "WRT.<child-name>".
 They inherit the top-level loggers' logging level.